The mass of the Milky Way from satellite dynamics: Construction of the satellite distribution

 \subsection{EAGLE simulation sample}

 We select our sample of host haloes and satellite populations from the reference run of the \eagle{} project \citep{EAGLE2015MNRAS.446..521S,Crain2015}.
 The simulation follows galaxy formation in a $100\,\textnormal{Mpc}$ cubic volume with the Planck cosmological parameters \citep[][ see Table 9]{planck2014} using $1504^3$ dark matter particles of mass of $9.7\times10^{6}M_{\odot}$ and $1504^3$ gas particles of initial mass of $1.81\times10^{6}M_{\odot}$. \eagle{} models the relevant baryonic physics processes such as gas cooling, stochastic star formation, stellar and AGN feedback, and the injection of metals from supernovae and stellar winds; it was calibrated to reproduce the present day stellar mass function, galaxy sizes and the galaxy mass -- black hole mass relation.
 The population of haloes and subhaloes was identified using the \textsc{subfind} algorithm \citep{Springel2001}.
 The large volume of the \eagle{} simulation provides a large sample of haloes, of a wide range of masses and assembly histories.
-As in previous studies \citep[e.g.][]{Busha2011ApJ...743...40B,Patel2017Orbits2_MNRAS.468.3428P}, we increase the sample size by taking systems from four snapshots spanning redshift range $z=0 - 0.27$.
 Our final sample consists of the following host haloes and satellites galaxies.